Equidistribution of random waves on small balls: Introduction

 \section{Introduction}

 Studying the behaviour of random combinations of either plane waves or eigenfunctions has lately proved to be an exciting research area.
-It is conjectured, by Berry \cite{B} in the 1970s, that eigenfunctions of chaotic systems such as billiards behave like random waves.
+It is conjectured, by Berry \cite{B} in the 1970s, that eigenfunctions of chaotic systems such as planar domains with chaotic billiard flow behave like random waves.
 That is, their behaviour is modelled by functions of the form

+where the $\{\xi_{j}\}$ are chosen as a set of equidistributed (at scale $\lambda^{-1}$) directions on the $(n-1)$-$\dim$ unit sphere $\s^{n-1}$ and the coefficients $a_{j}$ are chosen randomly, e.g. independent Gaussian random variables.

+In the setting of manifolds where the underlying geodesic flow displays chaotic properties equidistribution for Laplacian eigenfunctions has been studied by Snirelman \cite{Sn}, Zelditch \cite{Z1}, Colin de Verdi\`ere \cite{CdV}.
+In particular, on manifolds with ergodic geodesic flow such as negatively curved manifolds, there is a full density sequence of eigenfunctions in any eigenbasis that equidistribute.
+Recently a number of small scale equidistribution results were established in various settings and at various scales by Han \cite{Ha1, Ha2}, Hezari-Rivi\`ere \cite{HR1, HR2}, Lester-Rudnick \cite{LR}, Chang-Zelditch \cite{CZ}.
+Notably on manifolds with negative curvature, equidistribution at logarithmic scales (i.e. $r=(\log\lambda)^{-\alpha}$ for some $\alpha>0$) is established in \cite{Ha1} and \cite{HR1}.
+See also the application of small scale equidistribution to other eigenfunction problems in Hezari \cite{He1, He2, He3}, Sogge \cite{So1, So2}, Zelditch \cite{Z5}, etc.

-where the $\xi_{j}$ are chosen as a set of equidistributed (on scale $\lambda^{-1}$) directions in $\s^{n-1}$ and the coefficients $c_{j}$ are chosen according to Gaussian distribution.
-On a compact manifold $\M$, the natural class of objects that replace plane waves are eigenfunctions.
+As in the Euclidean case it is interesting to study the model case of random behaviour.
+On a compact manifold $\M$, the natural class of objects that replace plane waves $e^{i\lambda\langle x,\xi_{j}\rangle}$ are eigenfunctions.
 That is, we consider sums